Icaro Mariani

 A Comprehensive Guide to Concrete Cooling Systems: Water, Ice, and Liquid Nitrogen

 Concrete cooling systems are essential in construction projects that have mass concrete elements to monitor.
 This is because concrete generates heat during the hydration process.
 If not controlled, heat can be detrimental to the overall durability of the given element.
 Furthermore, the control of temperature during the curing process is crucial to prevent thermal cracking and ensure long-lasting structures.
 In this blog, we will explore different concrete cooling systems for concrete in its fresh state.
 This will include water cooling, ice addition, and the use of liquid nitrogen.
 Additionally, we will discuss the distinctions between specific heat and latent heat, which are fundamental concepts in understanding when and why to use ice or chilled water.
 Cooling pipes are not discussed in this blog, as the focus is cooling approaches for fresh-state concrete.
-Pour smarter, build stronger.Get the Concrete Pour Checklist…
+Got the game on?
+Don’t miss a shot…

 The fast-paced environment of the construction industry results in a constant search for better and more efficient ways to evaluate the quality of concrete.
-Despite the increase in state-of-the-art knowledge regarding concrete research, current industry practices still rely on compressive strength testing to measure concrete quality.
-However, the results of a compressive test alone do not represent the quality of the concrete or its inherent durability.
-In this blog, learn about how concrete resistivity testing can help the industry, and the different ways we can measure the electrical resistivity of concrete.
-Pour smarter, build stronger.Get the Concrete Pour Checklist today!
-Download Free Checklist The Problem With the RCP MethodWhen strength is emphasized as the only quality specification, contractors concentrate their efforts on delivering a material that is compliant with strength requirements, which ultimately does not represent the durability of the…
+Despite the increase in modern knowledge regarding concrete research, current industry practices still rely on compressive strength testing to measure concrete quality.
+However, the results of a compressive test alone do not represent the quality or durability of the concrete.
+In this blog, learn about how concrete resistivity tests can help the industry as well as the different ways we can measure the electrical resistivity of concrete.
+Got the game on?
+Don’t miss a shot with SmartRock® in hand.
+Move faster.
+Cure better.
+It’s game on with SmartRock.
+Find out more today The Problem With the RCP MethodWhen strength is the only quality specification, contractors concentrate their efforts on delivering a material that is compliant with…

 Reduce Heat Curing Cost of Concrete in Winter Using the Maturity Method

 Every year, the construction industry goes through a recurring cycle.
 During summer, construction worksites explode in number and activity.
 This is the time when concrete strength development occurs at a steady pace.
 The summer weather contributes and does not slow concrete strength gain.
 This blog will walk you through some of the methods commonly used to ensure strength, like a concrete heat blanket; as well as how the maturity method can reduce heat curing costs.
-Pour smarter, build stronger.Get the Concrete Pour Checklist today!
-Download Free Checklist The Concrete Heat Blanket MethodWeather conditions largely influence concrete strength on-site.
+Got the game on?
+Don’t miss a shot with SmartRock® in hand.
+Move faster.
+Cure better.
+It’s game on with SmartRock.
+Find out more today The Concrete Heat Blanket MethodWeather conditions largely influence concrete strength on-site.
 When it is hot, concrete can maintain the expected strength gain and critical operations can be done faster.
-Formwork can be stripped, lanes can be opened, cables can be tensioned, etc. However, it is when temperature drops and cold weather takes place, that the coin flips.
-Without proper actions, construction delays are certain, as the concrete will take…
+Formwork can be stripped, lanes can be opened, cables can be tensioned, etc. However, it is when temperature drops and cold weather takes place, that…

-What is the Concrete Maturity Method?: Frequently Asked Questions
+What Is the Concrete Maturity Method ASTM C1074?: Frequently Asked Questions

 About Giatec